 The Dillards “Wheatstraw Suite”

 The Dillards are a pioneering bluegrass group that got started releasing tight as hell traditional records and performing as the hillbilly band on The Andy Griffith Show during the early 60s.
-Their legacy has been influence to the best in bluegrass, newgrass, country and folk rock and their most significant contribution is thought of as the Sweetheart Of The Rodeo of bluegrass, Wheatstraw Suite.
+Their legacy has been influence to the best in bluegrass, newgrass, country and folk rock and one of their most significant contributions is kinda the Sweetheart of bluegrass, Wheatstraw Suite.

-It may not be as revered or rugged as Sweetheart, having a cleaner sound akin to that of the Beau Brummel’s country rock work, but it oughta’ be every bit as influential.
-While still present are the exquisite and precise harmonies and tear-apart banjo ripping from Doug Dillard, added to the mix we find orchestral parts, electric instruments and drums.
-These are big no-no’s in the world of trad bluegrass but the hallmarks of pop rock, and so there you have it.
-Combine this set-up with a strong set of tunes from multiple disciplines and stir for breakthrough classic status.
+It may not be as revered or rugged as Sweetheart of the Rodeo, having a cleaner sound akin to that of the Beau Brummel’s country rock work, but it oughta’ be every bit as influential.
+While still present are the exquisite and precise harmonies and banjo from Doug Dillard, added to the mix we hear orchestral parts, electric instruments and drums.
+These are big no-no’s in the world of trad bluegrass but the hallmarks of pop rock, but there you have it: combine this set-up with a strong set of tunes from multiple disciplines and stir for breakthrough classic status.

 “I’ve Just Seen A Face”